FacundoXu/FacundoXu/README.md

-### Hello, I'm Facundo Xu 👋
+### Hello! 👋

-* I'm a Software Engineering student at the University of Buenos Aires (UBA)
+* 🎓 I'm Facundo Xu, a Software Engineering student at the University of Buenos Aires (UBA)

 ---

 ### :toolbox: Languages and Tools